marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

     of type default ``REAL`` or ``COMPLEX`` as actual arguments, as the library implementations use the :option:`-fno-f2c` calling conventions.

-.. index:: fno-underscoring

-.. index:: underscore

-.. index:: symbol names, underscores

-.. index:: transforming symbol names

-.. index:: symbol names, transforming
+.. index:: fno-underscoring, underscore, symbol names, underscores, transforming symbol names, symbol names, transforming

 .. option:: -fno-underscoring